teddy-ambona/demo-elt-stack/README.md

 ## Task 2:

-*Please write up no more than 300 words on your opinions of the practical realities of taking a lakehouse approach to building a data stack vs a data mesh approach.*

-Source of truth
+**Source of truth**

+In the Lakehouse approach, the data lake often serves as the primary source of truth.

+In a Data Mesh approach, the idea of a central source of truth is decentralized.
+Each data domain or product team within the organization becomes responsible for its own data's truth.
+This can lead to multiple sources of truth, where each team maintains and governs their data independently [more on that in this article](https://towardsdatascience.com/data-contracts-ensure-robustness-in-your-data-mesh-architecture-69a3c38f07db).
+This raises challenges in ensuring consistency and reliability across the organization's data landscape.
+To address this, Data Mesh emphasizes standardizing data interfaces and data contracts, enabling easier integration and collaboration between domains

-Central vs decentralized
+**Central vs decentralized**

+A Lakehouse approach integrates data warehousing and data lake capabilities, combining the best of both worlds.
+It centralizes data storage, simplifying data management and enabling analytics.
+This can lead to efficient querying and faster insights.
+However, ensuring data quality, governance, and security across diverse data types can be challenging.

-Data Mesh allows for redunduncies, this is offset by low compute cost and speed/flexibility that we wouldn't have with DWH
+On the other hand, the Data Mesh approach focuses on decentralized ownership and management of data domains, treating them as individual products.
+Data Mesh allows for redunduncies, this is offset by low compute cost and speed/flexibility that we wouldn't have with datawarehouse.
+The Data Mesh approach also encourages standardization of data interfaces and the use of shared infrastructure components.
+Yet, it introduces complexity in orchestrating data integration and maintaining data consistency across domains.

-In either case we need high quality and reliable data
+**In a nutshell**

+In either case we need high quality and reliable data.
+Adopting a Lakehouse approach might suit organizations with well-established data practices, emphasizing centralization, and needing quick insights.
+Conversely, the Data Mesh approach can be effective for large enterprises seeking to harness the power of diverse data sources without overwhelming a central team, especially when those sources are continually evolving.